 If you plan to visit Hue or Hoi An I hope this has helped in your decision.

 Still in the planning stages of your trip to Vietnam?
-Then this is what I recommend to pack for your visit.
+Then this is what I recommend packing for your visit.

 If you want to get much more detail on things to do in both places then pick up the Lonely Planet Vietnam guide.